-This chapter is about Open Dylan’s set of Win32 API interface libraries.
-These libraries provide a low-level Dylan interface to the Win32 API in Microsoft Windows and Microsoft Windows NT.
+This document describes Open Dylan’s set of Win32 API interface libraries.
+These libraries provide a low-level Dylan interface to the Win32 API in Microsoft Windows.

 Each Dylan library is a simple translation of Win32 API header files into a set of interface declarations from Open Dylan’s C-FFI library.
 So you can write Windows applications in Dylan by using the same functions and types as you would in C, albeit with slightly modified names so that they conform to Dylan naming conventions and requirements.